MrSolution07/MrSolution07/README.md

 🌟 **Tech Enthusiast | Developer | Designer**
 💻 Passionate about Python, web development, and exploring JavaScript frameworks.
 🧪 I dabble in Python, Lua, C++, C#, NextJS, ReactJS, and React Native—and I'm currently learning C++.
-🎮 I enjoy working on game development with Godot, bringing creativity to life through code.
+🎮 I enjoy working on App development with React Native bringing what i have in mind to reality
 🎨 I have a keen interest in design, using tools like Photoshop and Illustrator to craft stunning visuals.
 🚀 Always learning, building, and sharing my journey in tech!